symmetry-mag/style-guide/docs/writing-about-gender-sex-and-sexual-orientation.md

 The [*GLAAD Media Reference Guide - Transgender*](https://www.glaad.org/reference/transgender) explains: “Altering one's birth sex is not a one-step procedure; it is a complex process that occurs over a long period of time.
 Transition can include some or all of the following personal, medical, and legal steps: telling one's family, friends, and co-workers; using a different name and new pronouns; dressing differently; changing one's name and/or sex on legal documents; hormone therapy; and possibly (though not always) one or more types of surgery.
 The exact steps involved in transition vary from person to person.”

-You should use a trans person’s current name and pronouns, even when writing about a time before they transitioned.
+Generally, you should use a trans person’s current name and pronouns even when writing about a time before they transitioned.
 [The Radical Copyeditor](https://radicalcopyeditor.com/2017/08/31/transgender-style-guide/) explains: “Some trans people do use a different name and/or pronouns to talk about themselves prior to transition, but this is rare.
 Unless you are told differently by a trans person themself, only use the person’s true/current name and pronouns, even when writing about them in the past.”